noccy80/phpl/README.md

 can be disabled by passing `-r`.
 You can also specify the working directory with `-d` and exit code of last process with `-s`.

+## ToDo/Known Issues

+Things that need improving:

+ *  The theme parser shouldn't be line-oriented nor care about whitespace.
+ *  Icons should be customizable, maybe as icon packs.
+ *  Better handling of 256-color and 24b-color stuff.
+Pragmas are in place but not active.
+ *  Need to strip UTF-8 when outputting to a physical console as most icons fail there.